 A major and continuing objective of the Science GRO is to help interested scientists advocate for psychological science.
 This includes providing them with timely information on legislative and regulatory issues of importance to psychology.
 To meet this goal, Science GRO maintains the Public Policy Advocacy Network (PPAN).
 The Action Alerts and Information Updates you receive through PPAN will help provide you with the information you need to be an effective advocate for psychology.
-In addition, Science GRO also maintains Science Policy Insider News (SPIN) — a monthly electronic newsletter covering the important policy issues that affect psychological science and psychological scientists at the national level.
+In addition, Science GRO also maintains Science Policy Insider News (SPIN) [now APA Science Policy News] — a monthly electronic newsletter covering the important policy issues that affect psychological science and psychological scientists at the national level.

 A Short Course in the Legislative Process